Combatting psychological violence against women across the EU

 What is the issue?

-The EU has long recognised that violence against women is a violation of human rights, a form of gender-based discrimination that has a significant negative impact on victims and society.
-In recent years, the EU has reinforced the legal and policy framework to stop gender-based violence, and all member states are politically committed to combatting all forms of domestic violence through relevant policies and measures.
+The EU has long recognised that violence against women is a violation of human rights, a form of intimate partner violence that has a significant negative impact on victims and society.
+In recent years, the EU has reinforced the legal and policy framework to violence against women, and all member states are politically committed to combatting all forms through relevant policies and measures.

-Psychological violence against women (including coercive control) is pervasive – a 2014 EU-wide survey on violence against women found that 43 per cent of women currently or previously in a relationship had experienced some form of psychological violence.
-However, there is a lack of comprehensive, comparable data on the phenomenon of psychological violence against women, complicated by variation in legal and statistical definitions across the EU.
+Psychological violence against women (including coercive control) is pervasive – the most recent survey on violence against women found that 44 per cent of women currently or previously in a relationship had experienced some form of psychological violence.
+However, historically there has been a lack of comprehensive, comparable data on the phenomenon of psychological violence against women, complicated by variation in legal and statistical definitions across the EU.

-RAND Europe is conducting a study to help strengthen the institutional capacity of the EU and member states to combat psychological violence against women and coercive control.
-Commissioned by The European Institute for Gender Equality (EIGE), the project has three key objectives:
+RAND Europe carried out a study to help strengthen the institutional capacity of the EU and member states to combat psychological violence against women and coercive control.
+Commissioned by The European Institute for Gender Equality (EIGE), the project had three key objectives: